scie1006-2023/comp/workshop2.md

 ## Discussion
 Question: What kinds of statistics or visualisations are possible after collecting the sensor data?
-- Answer the discussion questoin in the Moolde submission box.
+- Answer the discussion question in the Moodle submission box.

 <div style="page-break-after: always;"></div>